fdelia/fdelia.github.io/index.md

 Welcome to my home page!

 I like to explore.
 I always was the kind of guy which was tinkering around trying funny, new or strange things.
 I liked the mechanic of taking known things and built something new with them.
 That traversed to asking myself “is it possible to make/reach X?”.
-I started stupendous projects.
-Most of them never reached a useful state, but I learned a lot.

 My focus has always been on people, emotional things (music, movies, art), culture and computers.
 For example I like to talk; I really value it.
 There is nothing more fascinating for me than a long, profound talk.

+At the moment I am following an education in law (at University of Zurich) while working as software engineer.
+I have several ideas on how to use the knowledge from both subjects and will pursue a corresponding path.

+Please take a look at my [blog](/blog/).